pierreblavy2/cpp-tdb/README.md

 ## Introduction
 This project allows to connect to **postresql** and **sqlite** databases, execute queries and retrive results in a consistent way.
 A template user friendly interface is provided in order to easily convert sql queries to functors and to add support for user defined types.
 A less user friendly interface is provided to extend the database to other underlying sql drivers.

-Note that the current version is statically typed : you need to know, at compile time, which types should be bounded to a query, and which type you expect it to return.
-This library is not suitable for dynamic queries generation, dynamic binding or dynamic return types.
-If you plan to do so, consider using the old [cpp-sql_wrapper](https://github.com/pierreblavy2/sql_wrapper).

 ## License
 The code is published under [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) license.
 Copyright goes to Pierre Blavy, INRA.